 Step 2: Add Filters

 a.
 By default PhotopusPro will save the output image filename the same as the source image.
-To customize the file naming, select Custom Name from
+To customize the file naming, select Custom Name from the combo box.

 [OriginalName] - Adds the original source image filename to the output image name

 [Extension] - Adds the original source image file extension to the output image name

 [Counter] - Adds counter to the output image name.